-Specifically in agriculture we deal with nasty wicked problems popping up.
-As soon as the self-repairing forces are out of balance, e.g. through extreme monoculture, over-fertilizing or aging stocks, a system collapse is looming.
+Specifically in agriculture, we deal with nasty wicked problems popping up.
+As soon as the self-repairing forces are out of balance, e.g. through extreme monoculture, over-fertilizing, or aging stocks, a system collapse is looming.

 That’s why farmers have developed their ‘street knowledge’ or shrewdness, by which they are able to ‘handle’ the system.
 By following their ‘gut feeling’ they can intervene with the system to avoid that fatal errors occur.
-This gut feeling, acquired over thousands of years ‘in the field’, resulted into a system-thinking that, if captured and transferred properly, can serve many farming generations to come – as long as the system stays and responds the same…
+This gut feeling, acquired over thousands of years ‘in the field’, resulted in a system-thinking that, if captured and transferred properly, can serve many farming generations to come – as long as the system stays and responds the same…

-Over the last two centuries a new, functional thinking has emerged, fostered by the industrialization.
+Over the last two centuries new, functional thinking has emerged, fostered by industrialization.
 This thinking focusses on the optimization of the parts and the increase of efficiency through machines and technology.
 The use of these new means, within the old system of agriculture, inevitably influenced it’s characteristic and behavior.
 Now tribal knowledge (gut feeling) had to be combined with the new tools and that has not always lead to improved situations, as we found out: once ‘mixing up’ the feeding of cows and the system is about to collapse, causing madness and fear.
 The ice on which we skate is getting thinner…

-A system on the contrary is complex, in-direct and difficult to grasp.
+A system on the contrary is complex, in-direct, and difficult to grasp.
 A response from a system has a time delay.
-In order to find your way around within a system you need to oversee the total, as well as the parts – difficult!
+In order to find your way around within a system, you need to oversee the total, as well as the parts – difficult!
 That’s why we tend to keep an eye on the speedometer whilst driving, and not on the car 200 meters in front of us – even though all experienced drivers can assure that the latter can avoid severe errors from happening.
 Predictive driving is a systems thinking that can avoid wicked problems!

-Same happens in business, where this functional thinking holds the upper hand.
-Business people focus on their ‘speedometers’ that display turn-over, margin or customer satisfaction (factually it’s the rear-view mirror!).
+The same happens in business, where this functional thinking holds the upper hand.
+Business people focus on their ‘speedometers’ that display turn-over, margin, or customer satisfaction (factually it’s the rear-view mirror!).
 And like in a car, these ‘instruments’ only show what’s in front of your nose, and not what is to be expected.
 The business is so addicted to the immediateness of these responses, that they want to control the system with it.
 But they don’t have the ‘tribal knowledge’ to project the feedback of those measurements onto the overall system behavior, in order to anticipate what the following effects might be.

 When a car cueing ahead of me hits the brake, I also hit it: I don’t wait till the one just in front of me does.
-Even better: I get out of the way (and then observe how the car that was behind me crashes into the tail of the jam?).
+Even better: I get out of the way (and then observe how the car that was behind me crashes into the tail of the traffic-jam?).

 That’s why businesses discover that they have to add another tool to their current abilities: predictive design!

-In order to survive in an economic system you need a forward-looking approach, anticipating or empathic thinking and the tools to create options for system-supporting, and thus sustainable solutions.
+In order to survive in an economic system, you need a forward-looking approach, anticipating or empathic thinking and the tools to create options for system-supporting, and thus sustainable solutions.
 This means that you cannot just rely on feedback (e.g.. customer feedback), but that you have look for indicators that give a hint on what might come.